purpleteam-labs/purpleteam-docs/local/local-setup.md

 # purpleteam `local` Architecture

-The following diagram shows how the purplteam components hang together:
+The following diagram shows how the purplteam components communicate.
+In the `local` environment it's your responsibility to follow all the directions to enable all components to interact correctly:

 ![purpleteam local architecture](../assets/img/purpleteam_local_2021-01-min.png)